Scripture Reference: Joshua 3-4; 5:10-12

 Way to Introduce the Story:

 There was only one river to cross and the Israelites would finally be in the land that God had promised them.
 Joshua was a good leader and he knew that God would take care of them.
 He knew that the new land would be very good.
-Sometimes people called the land the land of “milk and honey” because they loved to drink milk and eat honey.
+Sometimes people called the land the land of “milk and honey” because they loved to drink milk and eat honey and because these two foods were indications of plenty.
 They thought that would be a good way to describe the land.

 It was harvest time when Joshua told the people that it was time to cross the river.
 At harvest time the Jordan River was always so full of water that it overflowed its banks.
 The people could look across the river and see the beautiful land of Canaan with its green grass and its tall trees and its fields of golden grain.
 But they could not cross the river because it was too deep and too swift.